EbenZergaw/spider-crm/README.md

 - None

 **Logic:**
-- The endpoint will select the ids, items, status, and service fees of all orders from the database
+- The endpoint will select the IDs, items, status, and service fees of all orders from the database
 - It will loop through and calculate total revenue and receivable revenue
-- If the operation succeeds, it will return the ids, total revenue, and receivable revenue for the client to render
+- If the operation succeeds, it will return the IDs, total revenue, and receivable revenue for the client to render
 - If the operation fails, the endpoint returns the appropriate status code which displays an error message on the client.

 **Output:**